Fiserv

 Summary

-• Become a master at Figma and build designs, and design systems, that can scale.
+• Becoming a master at Figma that can rapidly build pixel-perfect designs.

 • Work in an agile fashion in a large corporate structure.